shadowlockgh/licentia/guides/bodyslide_guide.md

 Once you have chosen your desired outfits to build for your selected body and preset, it is time to Batch Build the outfits to your output.

 On the bottom left of the Interface there is the button to Batch Build, Build Morphs, and select alternatives.
-Tick the checkbox for the previewed outfit path, but do not tick Build Morphs.
+Tick the checkbox for the previewed outfit path, and tick `Build Morphs`.

 <img src="/images/guides_images/bodyslide_guide/5_batch_build.png" alt="Batch Build" style="width:60%; height:auto;">

-- After you have ticked the checkbox next to the preview, hold `Left CTRL` and select Batch Build.
+- After you have ticked the checkbox next to the preview, hold `Left CTRL` and select **Batch Build**.
-- A list of outfits will pop up, scroll through and verify everything is correct then press Build.
+- A list of outfits will pop up, scroll through and verify everything is correct then press **Build**.
 - File Explorer will now open in the Stock Game/Data directory.
 In the address bar click the root folder of your installation and open /Mods.
 - Find the folder for your Empty Mod that was created earlier, for example `[NoDelete] Bodyslide Output`.